 Our businesses and operations are sensitive to general business and economic conditions in the United States.
 If the U.S. economy weakens, our growth and profitability could be constrained.
 Uncertainty about the federal fiscal policymaking process and the medium and long-term fiscal outlook of the federal government is a concern for businesses, consumers and investors in the United States.
 In addition, economic conditions in foreign countries could affect the stability of global financial markets, which could hinder U.S. economic growth.
 Weak economic conditions are characterized by deflation, fluctuations in debt and equity capital markets, a lack of liquidity and/or depressed prices in the secondary market for mortgage loans, increased delinquencies on mortgage, consumer and commercial loans, residential and commercial real estate price declines and lower home sales and commercial activity.
-The current economic environment is characterized by rising interest rates, although rates currently remain at near historic lows, which may impact our ability to generate attractive earnings through our investment portfolio.
-Although interest rates are low, deposit levels are high as our customers increase their cash balances in light of current economic uncertainties.
+The current economic environment is characterized by rising interest rates and high rates of inflation, which may impact our ability to generate attractive earnings through our investment portfolio.
 An increase in interest rates could increase competition for deposits, decrease customer demand for loans due to the higher cost of obtaining credit, result in an increased number of delinquent loans and defaults or reduce the value of securities held for investment.
-As domestic inflation continues to increase, the Federal Reserve is increasingly likely to raise interest rates.
+As domestic inflation continues to increase, the Federal Reserve is increasingly likely to continue to raise interest rates.
 All of these factors can individually or in the aggregate be detrimental to our business, and the interplay between these factors can be complex and unpredictable.
-Our business also is significantly affected by monetary and related policies of the U.S. federal government and its agencies.
-Changes in any of these policies are influenced by macroeconomic conditions and other factors th
+Our business also is significantly affected by macroeconomic conditions and government and its agencies.
+Changes in any of these policies are influenced by macroeconomic conditions and other factors that are beyond our control.
+Adverse economic conditions and government policy responses to such conditions could have a material adverse effect on our business, financial condition, re